nrwl/nx/docs/shared/tutorials/npm-workspaces.md

 ## CI with Nx

 This tutorial walked you through how Nx can improve the developer experience for local development, but Nx can also make a big difference in CI.
 Without adequate tooling, CI times tend to grow exponentially with the size of the codebase.
 Nx helps reduce wasted time in CI with the [`affected` command](/ci/features/affected) and Nx Replay's [remote caching](/ci/features/remote-cache).
 Nx also [efficiently parallelizes tasks across machines](/ci/concepts/parallelization-distribution) with Nx Agents.
+You can follow a full tutorial on using Nx in [GitHub Actions](/ci/intro/tutorials/github-actions) or [Circle CI](/ci/intro/tutorials/circle).

 To set up Nx Replay run: